kexiZeroing/kexiZeroing.github.io/src/blog/js-string-array-object.md

 ```

 ### toString() and valueOf()
-Every object has a `toString()` method that is automatically called when the object is to be represented as a text value or when an object is referred to in a manner in which a string is expected. **For Numbers, `toString()` takes an optional parameter radix, the value of radix must be minimum 2 and maximum 36**.
+Every object has a `toString()` method that is automatically called when the object is to be represented as a text value.
+For Numbers, `toString()` takes an optional parameter radix, the value of radix must be minimum 2 and maximum 36.

 You can create a function to be called in place of the default `toString()` method.
 The `toString()` method you create can be any value you want, but it will be most useful if it carries information about the object.